tusharc01/SOC_VSD/README.md

-# SOC_VSD
-RISC-V Reference Tapeout Program
+# RISC-V Reference Tapeout Program

 ### What is the VSD RISC-V Reference SoC Tapeout Program?